hargup/hargup.github.io/index.rst

 .. link:
 .. type: text

 I'm a geek who is pretty much interested in everything.
 Lately I've been exploring the intersection of law, technology and society.
-Everything expressed here is entirely personal.
+I'm working at JP Morgan & Chase as a data scientist though, everything expressed on this website is expressed in personal capacity and doesn't reflect the position of my employer in any manner.

 I have interened at `Center for Internet and Society India
 <http://cis-india.org/>`_ and have helped create `Wikipedia Human Gender Indicators